Motley Fool Epic vs Seeking Alpha Alpha Picks: Which Wins?

 Choose Motley Fool Epic if:

-• You have $50,000+ to deploy and need a framework for allocation, not just picks
+• You need a framework (sizing, allocation, drawdown ranges), not just tickers

 Choose Seeking Alpha Alpha Picks if:

-• You already have a portfolio framework and just want high-conviction additions
+• You already have a portfolio policy and want two mechanical adds

-• You understand that 27-34% of picks from any service lose money
+• You understand 25–41% of any book’s names lose money

 Try Motley Fool Epic — 30-Day Guarantee